SajinaPK/AWS_Learning/Solution_Architect/21_Monitoring_And_Audit/CloudWatch.md

 - **CloudWatch Alarm Targets**
     - Actions on EC2 instances - to stop, terminate, reboot or recover an instance
+        - You can use the stop or terminate actions to help you save money when you no longer need an instance to be running.
+        - You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs.
     - Trigger an auto-scaling action
     - Send notifications to SNS (from which you can do a lot of things by hooking this to a Lambda function)